 Navigating a Career after WKU

-We want to make sure that our students make a successful transition into meaningful work after earning a degree from WKU.
+We want to ensure that our students make a successful transition into meaningful work after earning a degree from WKU.
 During your time with us, we have hosted Career Connection events each semester which either invite a panel of speakers to talk about their experience, or help you connect with the services offered by WKU's Career Development Center.
-Within this page, we provide updated references from both employers and the job coach for Potter College of Arts and Letters, Anna Meany.
+We have also helped students find and complete internships, study abroad experiences, and other types of experiential learning that are highly valued among employers.
+Within this page, we provide updated references from both employers and the job coach for Potter College of Arts and Letters, Anna Meany, in addition to providing a starting point for navigating state, federal, and nonprofit employment.

 "For the graduating class of 2020- The Department of Family and Juvenile Services congratulates you on the completion of your degree.
 With traditional commencement ceremonies canceled or postponed, it is important to stay focused and enjoy every moment.
 This isn’t just a phase.
 It’s your future, your dreams and your life.
 Embrace the moments, chase your future, and you will achieve your dreams.
 Take time to adjust and learn to market yourself in a way that appeals to potential employers.
 The current status of the country will impact industries in different ways; take time to tailor your experiences and make it personal.
 Employers want to hire someone that is committed to the job they are offering.
 Seek a position that you are passionate about and bring your whole self to the interview, not just the polished professional that may desperately need a job.
 Your interview is an opportunity to show the hiring manager your passion and commitment.
 Bring a sense of humor, a desire to learn about the company, and an interest in forming a connection with the person in front of you.
 While it’s always a good idea to showcase your skills to a potential employer, do not forget to make a point of expressing your enthusiasm.
 After all, skills can be taught, passion cannot.
 We encourage you to watch for Kentucky Court of Justice employment opportunities at https://kycourts.gov.